SonicFox: Personal life

-McLean was raised in Townsend, Delaware.
+McLean was raised in Townsend, Delaware, but is from New Jersey.
 As of 2018, McLean was a student at the New York Institute of Technology.
 McLean chose to focus on academics while still maintaining a balance between their professional gaming and school life.
 McLean is openly gay.
 In September 2019, McLean came out on Twitter as non-binary.
-McLean publicly uses singular they pronouns, reserving use of masculine pronouns only for those to whom they are close, in order to help normalize the use of singular they.
+McLean publicly uses they/them pronouns, reserving use of he/him only for those to whom they are close, in order to help normalize the use of singular they.